R2 Certification Cost: What Electronics Recyclers Should Expect

 Understanding R2 Certification Cost

-What Drives R2 Certification Cost?
+What Drives R2 Certification Cost

-R2 certification cost depends on several factors:
+R2 certification cost varies based on structural factors:

-Facility size and number of employees
+Facility size and workforce

 Number of processing locations